JoakimBjorklind/adshomework/part5/exercise1.md

 1.)
 Is graph connected?

-Answer:
+Answer: Both

 2.)
 Is there a path from node a to node b?

-Answer:
+Answer: Both

 3.)
 How long is the shortest path from node a to node b?

-Answer:
+Answer: BFS

 4.)
 How many connected components the graph has?

-Answer:
+Answer: Both

 5.)
 Is there a cycle in the graph?

-Answer:
+Answer: DFS

 6.)
 Is the graph a tree?

-Answer:
+Answer: Both

 7.)
 What is the node furthest away from node x?

-Answer:
+Answer: BFS